 Because of the difficulties with graduation rate comparisons across diverse institutions, one valid accountability measure Hodges University uses to demonstrate student achievement is degree productivity.
 Degree productivity is an expression of the total number of degrees awarded in an academic year as a percentage of full-time equivalent (FTE) enrollment.
 Therefore, degree productivity is a reflection of student achievement overall, rather than for a small segment of a university’s student body, and provides a valid measure of achievement across multiple institutions.
 The most recent years of available data show an increase, with 30 degrees awarded per 100 FTE in 2016-2017, exceeding the current target of 25 degrees per 100 FTE.

 Graduation rates are published by the Integrated Postsecondary Education Data System (IPEDS) of the federal government.
-These rates represent the percentage of students enrolled full-time for the first time at any college who graduate within 150% of the time expected to complete a degree.
+These rates represent the percentage of full-time students enrolled for the first time in college who graduate within 150% of the time expected to complete a degree.

 Transfer-out rates are published by the Integrated Postsecondary Education Data System (IPEDS) of the federal government.
 These rates represent the percentage of full-time, first-time degree/certificate-seeking undergraduate students who have not completed a program or graduated but have subsequently enrolled in any program of an eligible institution for which Hodges University provided substantial preparation.